Financial-Times/origami-website/README.md

 This is the source code for the Origami website as well as a place to open up issues on Origami as a whole.
 Please visit [origami.ft.com] if you're looking for the documentation.

-## Editing this site
+## Improving this site

-This is a rough guide to editing this site, and where the content lives.
+This is a rough guide to improve this site, and where the content lives.

 ### Static pages